Network for EdWork Convening

 Join fellow educators and leaders in sharing, building, and re-energizing each other in our collective journey toward liberation in education.

-The Network for EdWork’s Convening 2024 is a BIPOC centered space, which aims to support BIPOC educators and education leaders in imagining, healing, and building for liberation.
+The Network for EdWork’s Convening is a BIPOC centered space, which aims to support BIPOC educators and all education leaders in imagining, healing, and building for liberation.
 This two-day gathering is dedicated to providing the tools and community to thrive, connect, develop partnerships, and advocate for change.

 Our Framework: